-If true tales of pirates and stories of early settlers intrigue you, then come walk the streets of Beaufort, NC, many of which are over one hundred years old.
+If true tales of pirates and stories of early settlers intrigue you, then come walk the streets of Beaufort, NC, many of which are over three hundred years old.
 Beaufort-by-the-Sea, as many call this fish town, has historical charm and present-day vitality.
 Whether you fly into the small airport in Beaufort or drive in on the Highway 70 bridge, you’ll find one of America’s coolest small towns.
-The tree-lined streets (centuries-old live oaks you couldn’t wrap your arms all the way around even if you wanted to), restored one and two-story Beaufort-style coastal cottage, the porches of which are reminiscent of the Caribbean, and picturesque boats in the harbor are just a few reasons why locals and tourists love Beaufort.
+The tree-lined streets (centuries-old live oaks you could not wrap your arms all the way around even if you wanted to), restored Victorian homes, and picturesque boats in the harbor are just a few reasons why locals and tourists love Beaufort.

 In this quaint town steeped in history, there’s plenty of wine-sipping and toe-tapping to fill up the present.
 Every year in April the Beaufort Wine and Food Weekend brings together wine makers, distributors, winery owners, and pairs them with local and celebrity chefs.
 Visit Beaufort in May for the Beaufort-by-the-Sea Music Festival which fills Front Street and Taylor Creek with lively music.
 For those who just can’t sit still there’s the Beaufort Road Race, and for those who want to join the Beaufort Sister Cities Mural Competition takes place the same weekend.

-Beaufort (pronounced BO-fort), North Carolina, is the county seat of Carteret County and is not to be confused with Beaufort (pronounced BU-fort) in South Carolina.
+Beaufort (pronounced BO-fort), North Carolina, is the county seat of Carteret county and is not to be confused with Beaufort (pronounced BU-fort), South Carolina.